gjuoun/sbt-github-package-demo/README.md

 #### 2. Add library resolver and dependencies to `./build.sbt`

-Add these lines to the your codebase './build.sbt` make the plugin to work
+Add these lines to your codebase `./build.sbt` make the plugin to work

 ```
 githubTokenSource := TokenSource.GitConfig("github.token")